saxicek/odpad-praha8.cz/README.md

 ## Geo Data
 Application uses geo data from [Geoportal Praha](http://www.geoportalpraha.cz/) for validation that place is located in correct district.
 Dataset from [this](http://www.geoportalpraha.cz/cs/clanek/159/datove-sady-ke-stazeni#.U_86uvnV-K-) location is used.
 Please refer to [Geo data load](doc/geo_data_load.md) documentation for step-by-step description how to load district data.

+## Parsing from Google Fusion Table
+There is parser that reads container data from preconfigured Google Fusion Table.
+You can change the table using environment variable `GOOGLE_FUSION_TABLE_ID`.
+Please also change your API key - environment variable `FUSION_TABLES_API_KEY`.

 ## License
 This code is licensed under the MIT License.
 (See LICENSE.txt)